 THE VISION TO SERVE

-Gray Television was founded in January 1897 with the creation of The Albany Herald in Albany, Georgia.
-Over the next several decades, the company acquired a handful of newspapers and television stations and eventually became known as Gray Communications Systems.
-In 1993, Atlanta businessman Mack Robinson purchased control of Gray.
-Under his leadership, the company was transformed through twenty years of strategic acquisitions and subtle, yet critical transitions.
-Since 1993, Gray divested all of the newspapers and television stations that it owned when Mr. Robinson first became involved with the company (other than WJHG-TV in Panama City).
-In their place, Gray acquired and in some cases built from scratch market-leading television stations focused on local communities.
-Today, Gray owns and/or operates television stations and leading digital properties in 91 television markets including the first or second highest rated television station in 85 markets.
+Gray Television's roots begin in January 1891 with the creation of the Albany Herald in Albany, Georgia.
+Over the next several decades, the company transformed in parallel to the ever-changing media landscape, expanding with additional newspaper acquisitions and later television stations to eventually became known as Gray Communications Systems.
+Between the early 1990s and today, the company was transformed through strategic acquisitions and subtle, yet critical transitions.
+During that period, Gray Television divested all the newspapers and television stations that it owned prior to 1993 other than WJHG.
+In their place, Gray Television acquired and, in some cases, built from scratch market-leading television stations focused on local communities.
+On January 2, 2019, Gray Television completed its acquisition of Raycom, transforming it from a small, regional broadcaster to a leading media company with nationwide scale.

 The Herald Publishing Company was founded with the creation of the Albany Herald in Albany, Georgia.1897